rwynne/GenerateSnomedRxClassFiles/README.md

 # GenerateSnomedRxClassFiles

-A program to produce files necessary for loading SNOMED CT classes into RxClass.
+A program to produce files necessary for loading SNOMED CT classes and synonyms into RxClass.

 ## Sources supported
 - Disposition (DISPOS)